Pekin, then and now, with Sharon Samuels Reed, PCHS's history-making music teacher

 I learned to be more open in my learning about the socioeconomically disadvantaged.
 That really was my biggest lesson, that poor people don’t have it easy either, no matter your color.
 My world was black and white before I went, so it became much more openly diverse in my mind, which meant that I had some growing to do as well.

-Fast-forward and you’re back in Pekin as the Choir Director for the St. Paul United Church of Christ.
+Q: Fast-forward and you’re back in Pekin as the choir director for St. Paul United Church of Christ.
 How did that come about, and what do you hope to achieve in the role?

 They had this grant that they had written through their conference that was all about revitalizing their church, so they asked me to come in as the interim choir director, which soon became, “are you willing to stay?”
 So they hired me as the choir director, and as the director of multicultural arts, which was that development piece that they wanted to do.
 So I’ve been back over there since September.